lingtalfi/Light_Database/README.md

 History Log
 =============

+- 1.14.7 -- 2020-11-20

+    - update service, the queryLogTrackSource option now also renders compact arguments

 - 1.14.6 -- 2020-11-20

     - update service, the queryLogTrackSource option renders in a more php style way